centreon/centreon-documentation/en/graph-views/upgrade.md

 Be sure to read the release notes for an explanation of features, fixes & custom procedures.

-**If you're updating to a new major or minor version (i.e:A.B.x with A or B that changes) you need to contact our Support service to retrieve the new repository**
+**When you're upgrading to a new major or minor version (i.e:A.B.x with A or B that changes) you need to contact our Support service to retrieve the new repository**